 Siesta

-Siesta, Spanish for "nap".
+Siesta is Spanish for "siesta," meaning "rest."
 Inspired by summer siestas and the bounty of summer, Siesta was an immediate thought after creating Atlántico.

 I've loved fruits since I was a toddler.
-I was fortunate to spend summers in central Argentina at my maternal grandmother's house, in a region of the country that is known as the Pampa húmeda, or "wet Pampa".
-Wet, because it rains throughout the entire year, and because it has a rich fluvial system unloading into the mighty Paraná river, which makes the region the richest in the country for agriculture and fruit cultivation.
+I was fortunate to spend my summers in central Argentina at my maternal grandmother's house, in a region of the country known as the Pampa húmeda, or "Humid Pampa."
+Humid due to its year-round rainfall and its rich fluvial system, which unloads into the mighty Paraná River, making the region the richest in the country for agriculture and fruit cultivation.

-As kids, we used to cool off eating fruits taken from the orchard or the fridge, under the centenary Indian lilac trees in the vast garden, locally called paraísos, "paradise", indeed it was a slice of paradise to sit under them in the scorching heat of summer siestas.
-I marveled at the bounty of fruits: strawberries, watermelon, figs, grapes, peaches, plums, cantaloupes, pineapple and bananas brought from the northern provinces, and the rarest of them all, pomegranates dangling from the vine dividing the back of the property.
+As kids, we would cool off by eating fruits taken from the orchard or the fridge under the centenary Indian lilac trees in the vast garden, locally known as "paradise" trees.
+Paradise, indeed, it was a slice of paradise to sit under them in the scorching heat of summer siestas.
+I marveled at the bounty of fruits: strawberries, watermelon, figs, grapes, peaches, plums, cantaloupes, pineapple, and bananas, all brought from the northern provinces, and the rarest of them all, pomegranates, dangling from the vine that divided the back of the property.
 The aromas, in the heat of high summer January, under the trees, are still fresh in my memory.

-So I combined juicy fruit reconstitutions that I made in-house, with honey and cassia accords to punch up even more the sweetness and round up the sharp edges of caprates and salicylates.
-I decorated them with elderflower and linden blossom, and the result is a refreshing, slightly spicy gourmand blend, for the heart and top notes.
+I combined in-house reconstituted fruit accords with honey and cassia accords to further enhance sweetness and round out the sharp edges of caprates and salicylates.
+I decorated them with elderflower and linden blossom, and the result is a refreshing, slightly spicy gourmand blend for the heart and top notes.

-The image is a visual representation of these ingredients, arranged as they are on the scent pyramid, the top row is for the top notes, middle for the heart, and bottom for the base accords.
+The image is a visual representation of these ingredients, arranged as they are on the scent pyramid; the top row represents the top notes, the middle row represents the heart, and the bottom row represents the base accords.

-Siesta is classed as a gourmand** fruity, floral, citrus scent.
+Siesta is classified as a gourmand** fruity, floral, citrus scent.
 Siesta has a casual companion in the Siesta de Verano Luxury Travel Candle, with a similar fruity profile.
-Designed as an extension of the luxury version, it is a practical way to expand on its refreshing profile throughout the home.
+Designed as an extension of the luxury version, it offers a practical way to enhance its refreshing profile throughout the home.

 RHR